Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Alsace Market| ©Thio Noel

-The tradition of setting up Christmas markets in Paris (and in other French regions) comes from Alsace, in the north of the country.
+The tradition of installing Christmas markets in Paris (and in other French regions) comes from Alsace, in the north of the country.
 This area, in its turbulent history, was part of Germany on several occasions, so it has some cultural differences that are reflected in their markets.

 If you go with children on December 6, the day of St. Nicholas, they will receive as a gift a free gingerbread and cinnamon in the shape of the saint.